madhuripawle18/KBS-Project/README.md

-# KBS-Project
+# Predicting Rainfall in Australia

+## Group Members
+* Hanumasri Bollepalli
+* Madhuri Pawle
+* Pavanitha Jampala

-# Research Question
+## Research Question

-Whether it will rain tomorrow or not.
-Based on the predictions, people will plan their activities accordingly.

-# SOURCE & DOMAIN
+The main aim of the project will be to predict if it will rain or not.
+There are 24 columns in the dataset, we will pre-process the data and visualize the data to find out how each column like pressure, temperarure, humidity etc effects the target column "RainTomorrow".

+## Source & Domain

 Domain: Weather forecasting.
 Precisely to predict whether it will rain tomorrow or not?

 Source: The dataset is available on Kaggle and the link to the dataset is https://www.kaggle.com/jsphyg/weather-dataset-rattle-package

-# TARGET AUDIENCE
+## Target Audience

-The target audience would be the general public of the respective areas and would help them to tackle the problems related to the domains.
+The target audience would be the general public of respective areas in Australia.

-# PREPROCESSING
+## Data Preprocessing

 The data cleaning steps that we are going to follow are :
 * Handle NULL values
 * Make sure the datatypes are same
 * Handle duplicate data
 * Handle missing data

-# TENTATIVE PLAN
+* Handle Categorical data

+## Tentative Plan

 * EDA and Preprocessing
 * Dashboard for User group, Dashboard for Data Engineers